easafe/easafe.github.io/_posts/2015-06-13-correct-religion.md

 > Are you absolutely sure that absolutes do not exist?

-> Is it true that not truth exists?
+> Is it true that no truth exists?

 That is, the entire dismissal of agnosticism- or any other kind of doubt of the author's beliefs- hangs on a rhetorical trick.
 In the event someone says "there are no absolutes", it is most likely meant to be a generalization, not a categorical affirmation.
 The sentence could easily be changed to "I don't see evidence for absolute truths".
 This, and likewise misfits of language, are only exploited in lazy, distracting argumentation.